The Honor Guard

 History and Duties

 The UT Police Honor Guard was established in 2016 and consists of the National Colors Team (NCT).
-The NCT is used to post, present or display, according to protocol, the national and state flags at a multitude of ceremonies, meetings
+The NCT is used to post, present or display, according to protocol, the national and state flags at a multitude of ceremonies, meetings and events.

 The UT Police Honor Guard’s uniform is similar to the department’s police and PSO uniforms.
 Officers wear the traditional shirt and trousers for uniformed officers and PSOs.
 However, the unit wears highly polished, patent leather Sam Browne belts, holsters and shoes to provide a professional, ceremonial appearance.
 Team members wear a campaign hat complete with UT Police badge, a white ascot, and a white braided shoulder cord over their left shoulder.
 In times of mourning, officers wear a black band over their badge in remembrance of fallen officers.